 There are some myths that are still being spread online and it is time for those to be put to rest.
 Here are the most common IUD myths.

-- IUD can lead you to infections and infertility: The World Health Organisation (WHO) conducted a worldwide study over hundreds of thousands of women.
-The result of the study shows that women using IUD don’t suffer from any additional risk of being contaminated with pelvic infections or infertility compared to women who were never on IUD.
+- IUD can lead to infections and infertility: The World Health Organisation (WHO) conducted a worldwide study over hundreds of thousands of women.
+The result of the study shows that women using IUD do not suffer from any additional risk of being contaminated with pelvic infections or infertility compared to women who were never on IUD.

 - IUD is better for older, married women with kids: IUDs are durable; the hormonal version lasts anywhere between 3 and 6 years whereas non-hormonal variety lasts up to 12 years.
 There’s no minimum time frame that it has to stay in before it needs to be taken out.
 You can take it out any time you want, however, it should be done by a trained pair of hands.
-The moment you take it off, you’re no more under its contraceptive protection.
-If you’re sexually active and want to stay safe from pregnancy, get yourself an IUD ring.
-When you want to get pregnant, just get the IUD out from your body.
+The moment you take it out, you are no longer under its contraceptive protection.
+If you are sexually active and want to stay safe from pregnancy, get yourself an IUD ring.
+When you want to get pregnant, just take the IUD out of your body.
 The WHO study mentioned above finds no factual data to lead to the conclusion that this contraceptive option is better for older and married women than younger ones.
 Rather, the findings show that it is equally suitable for all, irrespective of age or marital status.

 - IUD contraception is very painful: IUD insertion pain is relative and varies from individual to individual.
-It’s almost impossible to predict how you’ll respond to the sensation till the moment you’re getting your IUD done.
+It is almost impossible to predict how you will respond to the sensation until the moment your procedure is finished.
 Gynae Clinic can definitely take measures to make your IUD insertion more comfortable, however, there’s no way to make it completely pain-free.
-Usually, women who’ve already given birth to babies won’t feel any pain during the procedure.
-On the other hand, women with a history of heavy periods may suffer from strong cramps at the time of the IUD insertion and the following menstrual period.
+Usually, women who have already given birth usually will not feel any pain during the procedure.
+Conversely, women with a history of heavy periods may suffer from strong cramps at the time of the IUD insertion and the following menstrual period.